 Hu said China remained optimistic about the summit.

-Quoted by Xinhua, he said that if all sides worked towards "implementing the basic principles of the United Nations Framework Convention on Climate Change and the Kyoto Protocol, we can lock in gains already achieved in the negotiation of the Bali Roadmap".
+Quoted by Xinhua, he said that if all sides worked toward "implementing the basic principles of the United Nations Framework Convention on Climate Change and the Kyoto Protocol, we can lock in gains already achieved in the negotiation of the Bali Roadmap."

 He was referring to an action plan agreed at U.N. climate talks in Dec 2007 that launched two years of negotiations to try to finalize a broader framework to expand or replace the Kyoto Protocol.
 That process is meant to conclude in Copenhagen.

 The report also quoted Obama as saying that the United States wanted to work with all sides to push for success in Copenhagen.